mohamed-Elganash/Real-Time-BTC-Analytics-Pipeline/README.md

 Data Engineer | Big Data Enthusiast | Real-Time Analytics

 Connect with me on LinkedIn and feel free to contribute, suggest improvements, or share feedback.

-For GitHub, I also recommend adding:

-* An architecture diagram image (`docs/architecture.png`)
-* Dashboard screenshots (`docs/dashboard.png`)
-* A `docker-compose.yml` for local deployment
-* Sample Kafka topics and Spark jobs
-* Setup instructions section if you plan to make the repository public.
-*